Tips for Improving Posture and Ergonomics in the Office

 2. Keep Your Body Aligned

-When you sit in your chair, make sure your ears, shoulders and hips remain in a straight vertical line.
-Your feet should be flat on the floor, and your elbows should rest at a 90-degree angle to your desk.
+When you sit, keep your ears, shoulders and hips in a straight vertical line.
+Your feet should be flat on the floor and your elbows should rest at about a 90-degree angle to your desk.

 3. Invest in Ergonomic Furniture